marcoverpas/Leeds_lectures_2026/README.md

 The nine core models (SIM, PC, BMW × aggregate/IO/ABM) run in plain base `R` - no packages required.

-The auxiliary scripts that generate the animations, system-dynamics diagram, and Sankey charts shown in this README need a few additional packages:
+The auxiliary scripts that generate the animations, system-dynamics diagrams, and Sankey charts shown in this README file need a few additional packages:

 | Script | Packages needed |
 | --- | --- |